 With a healthy sensory environment, you have provided opportunities for movement, simulation, and lack thereof.
 It might be beneficial to have several areas with different colors and lights to set up different moods and activities.
 Autistic children usually can be fully consumed by specific topics.
-Therefore, it might be a good idea to dedicate a particular area to focus on those interests.
+Therefore, it might be a good idea to dedicate a particular area to focusing on those interests.
 You might also want to devote a separate room for dining and resting, preferably ones that do not get interrupted by outside stimuli.

 Children with Asthma and Allergies

-Last but not least, you can bring air purifiers into the rooms where your children spend the most time, such as their bedroom and their playroom.
-Choose an allergy-free purifying device that does not emit ozone back into your room.
+Last but not least, you can bring air purifiers into the rooms where your children spend the most time, such as their bedroom and playroom.
+Choose an allergy-free purifying device that does not emit ozone into your room.